-These were just a few notes to take into consideration when setting up or re-configuring an e-commerce store.
-Remember that SEO (search engine optimization) is consistently evolving and that it is important to keep up or have a marketer keep up with these changes.
+When setting up or reconfiguring an e-commerce store, these were just a few notes to take into consideration.
+It is important to keep up or have a marketer keep up with these changes since SEO (search engine optimization) is consistently evolving.
 We always suggest hiring a team that has experience with both e-commerce and marketing.

 51% of search is organic, do you SEO?

 - “E-commerce Research Chart: Industry benchmark conversion rates for 25 retail categories”.http://www.marketingsherpa.com/article/chart/conversion-rates-retail-categories

 - “Stats and Facts.” http://www.business2community.com/online-marketing/21-spectacular-seo-and-search-marketing-stats-and-facts-01258892#UDbxZwC8uAGF1dAz.97

 - “9 Magento SEO tips for your e-commerce site”. http://www.demacmedia.com/magento-commerce/magento-seo-tips/